jtleek/modules/01_DataScientistToolbox/02_06_01_createNewRepo/index.md

 ## Creating a Local Copy

 * Now you need to create a copy of this repo on your computer so that you can make changes to it

-* Open Git Bash
+* Open either Git Bash (for Windows users) or Terminal (for Mac users)
 * Create a directory on your computer where you will store your copy of the repo:

 ```
 $ mkdir ~/test-repo
 ```
+* Note: The tilda (`~`) symbol refers to your "home" directory, so this will create a directory called `test-repo` in your home directory

-* Navigate to this new directory using the following command:
+* Navigate to this new directory using the following command (`cd` stands for "change directory"):

 ```
 $ cd ~/test-repo